chenhongqiao/QuizDolphin/docs/admin/Getting-Started.md

 As you can see, there're totally 4 panels in the system.
 We will talk about them one by one.
 Now, please navigate to [Admin Home](Admin-Home.md)  to learn more about the *admin* homepage and quiz creation.

+## FBLA-Specific Information

+On the first-run of the program, a Demo Quiz will be added to the quiz list and it will contain 50 questions as specified by FBLA Event Guidlines.
+You can use the *PREVIEW* page (will be introduced later in this documentation) to view all 50 questions, or, you alsocan create and login to a regular user account (will be covered later in the documentation) to see the generated 5-questions quiz.
+Please notice that the generated 5-questions quiz may not contain all 5 types of questions, since generation is completely random.

 ## Environment Variable

 - `PORT` The port Quiz Dolphin will be running on, default to `80`.